Freifunk-Dresden/firmware-freifunk-dresden/feeds/common/bmxd/sources/README.md

 This is the modified version of B.A.T.M.A.N Experimental (BMX) originally created by Copyright (C) 2007 Axel Neumann <axel (at) open-mesh.net>

-Any modifification are made by
-Copyright (c) 2007-2022 Stephan Enderlein <Freifunk Dresden>
+Any modifification of this sources are made by Copyright (c) 2007-2022 Stephan Enderlein <Freifunk Dresden>

 The work is licensed under: